 One week after making this decision, I was trimming trees at a local church and a power line arched over to the metal bucket I was standing in.
 14,000 Volts shot through my body.
 The electricity caused 4th and 5th degree burns, which melted most of the skin off of my chest and arms, going deep enough to kill muscle and bone.
 My wife was working inside the church and, after holding her back until the ambulance got there, they finally told her she should say goodbye because they didn’t think I was going to make it.
 They rushed me into emergency surgery and I was in a coma, but alive.
 My family was told that if I ever woke up, I would not be the Matt they knew.
 They said that amount of voltage definitely gave me brain damage, they just didn’t know how severe.
 My family was also told they would be taking my arms off the following day, my kidneys would soon fail, and finally they didn’t know how severe my heart was damaged, but there are never electrocution injuries without heart damage.

 Miraculously, a few days later I woke up from the coma and began to speak.
 Doctors were amazed as, over the next month, my kidneys never failed, my heart was fine, I was able to keep my arms, and there was no brain damage.
 I still had a long road ahead.
 I was told that my infection risk was high and if the infection set in, it would go to my heart and there was nothing they could really do.
 Even though I did not have the promise of tomorrow, I was completely at peace.
 After multiple surgeries of tissue removal, artificial skin placement, and skin grafts, I was released just over three months later.
 This was a miracle considering I was told I would be there a minimum of one year.
-So far, I’ve had 13 surgeries with more to come in the near future.
+Over the past few years, I have gone under anesthesia 26 times and had over 70 operations .
 Healing is a full-time job.
 My wife was pregnant at the time of my accident, and I was able to make it out of the hospital to watch his birth.
 God blessed us with the birth of our second son a year and a half later.
 We are beyond grateful for our children!

 My wife and I plan on spending the rest of our lives sharing our story with the world.
 Everybody struggles at some point, and though we cannot always control our circumstances, we can control our attitude and our faith!
 God has been faithful and caring through the good times, and even more so in our suffering.
 We want to encourage all to stay positive and persevere, because this life is only temporary.
 No matter how big our problems are, God can carry us through!